 - Bellows are your friend when lighting and keeping the smoker lit.
-Squeeze in sufficient amount of air whenever you are lighting and adding more fuel.
+Squeeze in a sufficient amount of air whenever you are lighting and adding more fuel.
 The occasional puff from the bellows will keep the smoker burning.

 - Never pack too much or too little fuel within the smoker.
-Too much will put off the fire and too little will burn too fast and waste the fuel.
+Too much will put off the fire and too little will burn too fast and waste fuel.
 Put in the right amount of fuel.
 You should also monitor the smoker from time to time to ensure enough fuel is left.

 - The bee smoker gets very hot.
 Therefore, hold it by the bellows or by its little hook in the front.

-- Ensure the smoker is well maintained at all times and store it in cool dry and secure place.
+- Ensure the smoker is well maintained at all times and store it in a cool dry and secure place.